 - [shh(i)] – [shh(u)] – [shh(i)] – [shh(u)] – [shh(i)] – [shh(u)]

-Did you hear it?
-If not, don’t worry as it will come with time.
+If you didn’t notice anything, then don’t worry about it as it will come with time and practice.

-Just know that even though [shh(i)] and [shh(u)] only have an audible “shh” sound to them, they in fact sound different from each other due to the different shapes each one requires your mouth to be in when they are created.
+Just know that even though [shh(i)] and [shh(u)] only have an audible “shh” sound to them, they tend to sound different from one another due to the different shapes each one requires your mouth to be in when they are created.

-And of course this concept applies to all the consonants that have a potentially silent vowel!
+And of course this concept applies more broadly to all the consonants that have a potential silent vowel.